pluralsight/guides/in-review/microsoft-net/asp-net-mvc-using-ajax-helpers-with-razor-partial-views/article.md

 }
 ~~~

-In the example project, when the e-mail address is successfully saved the controller passes control to the method to load the **Customer/Edit** page (`Edit.cshtml`) for the current customer, effectively resetting the page.
-In real-world applications any number of other results are possible, including reloading an Ajax partial view that displays the current list of addresses of the associated type.
+In the example project, when the e-mail address is successfully saved, the controller passes control to the method to load the **Customer/Edit** page (`Edit.cshtml`) for the current customer.
+This is equivalent to resetting the page.
+In real-world applications, any number of other results are possible, including reloading an Ajax partial view that displays the current list of addresses of the associated type.

 ## Other Ajax actions